Carly Woythaler-Runestad, MHA

 Kate is dedicated to the nonprofit sector, and passionate about giving back to the community.
 She began her nonprofit career in 2007, and has spent the last decade driven by mission.
 She brings a diverse set of skills to the Mourning Hope team including fundraising, marketing, event planning, and volunteer and donor management.
 Kate’s desire to support bereaved youth and their families comes from her past work with the state’s hospice agencies, time spent as a hospice volunteer, and her personal experiences with death and grief.

 Kate is excited to help grow and expand Mourning Hope’s presence and impact in the Lincoln community.

 Work Study Student

 Kacie Tremain is a work study student for Mourning Hope.
-She studies at Nebraska Wesleyan University.
-Kacie is a freshman this year.
+She studies Social Work at Nebraska Wesleyan University.
+Kacie is a sophmore this year.
 Kacie has been working at Mourning Hope since the Fall of 2016.